-Projections of average annual waste loads generated within the Metro service area are needed to determine treatment requirements in order to ensure that the MER remains below the maximum TSS limit of 13,598 mt/yr.
+Projections of average annual waste loads generated within the Metro service area are needed to determine treatment requirements in order to maintain the MER below the maximum of 13,598 mt/yr.
 In the last 10 years, the system-wide total loads have fluctuated and the unit generation rates for loads (pounds per day per capita) have declined since the early 1990s.
-However, due to the fluctuations in waste strengths, the system-wide highest annual average TSS strength observed in the last five years is 297 mg/l and was used to calculate the load projections to ensure the conservativeness in planned facilities.
+However, due to the fluctuations in waste strengths, the system-wide highest annual average TSS strength observed in the last five years was 297 mg/l and was used to calculate the load projections to ensure the conservativeness in planned facilities.